Returning to school after a break – some ideas for autistic learners*

 More detail and information can be found about these key messages by clicking here.

-As well as general guidance for school staff, they also have a document about meltdowns, elopements and shutdowns (the fight, flight, freeze response when we are overwhelmed).
+As well as general guidance, they also have a document about meltdowns, elopements and shutdowns (the fight, flight, freeze response when we are overwhelmed).
 They point out that these responses may increase as children and young people return to settings.
 The strategies they suggest are also ones that parent/carers might adopt.
 They stress the following:

 - Stay calm yourself.